Lifetouch: 2000s–present

 Flash Digital Portraits became a branded retail concept in 2000, but was eventually discontinued.

 In 2006, Lifetouch purchased the photography business of Jostens, and in 2011, the photography division of Herff Jones.

 In December 2010, the Smithsonian's National Museum of American History received a donation of historic materials from Lifetouch as part of its effort to record the history of photography.
 The donation included two cameras, a Micro-Z and a TruView, patent drawings and interview with the inventors that complement the museum's collection of some 15,000 pieces of photographic apparatus and more than 200,000 photographs.
 A Micro-Z and TruView camera were also placed in the collection of the International Museum of Photography in Rochester, New York, and in the collection of the Minnesota History Center in Saint Paul, Minnesota.

 On November 9, 2011, Lifetouch Inc. announced that it had purchased the remaining assets of Olan Mills Photography, which included both its church directory and retail studio businesses.
 In 2013, Lifetouch purchased many of the assets of shuttered competitor CPI Corp., who had operated retail portrait studios in Sears and Walmart stores.
 These assets included the brand PictureME, which has been relaunched as a chroma key-based background replacement family photography concept in some of its retail locations.

-In 2012, Lifetouch patented a new school portrait camera technology called "X1," which used a custom mirrorless camera and rapid lighting strobes to allow digital replacement of portrait backgrounds without using colored chroma key backgrounds.
+In 2012, Lifetouch patented a new school portrait camera technology called "X1", which used a custom mirrorless camera and rapid lighting strobes to allow digital replacement of portrait backgrounds without using colored chroma key backgrounds.

 On January 28, 2017, Lifetouch closed all of the portrait studios that were present in select Target stores.

 The company was acquired by Shutterfly in 2018 in an all-cash deal valued at $825 million.

+In January 2026, it was announced that Canadian-based Everest Solutions would acquire the Canadian operations of Lifetouch, Lifetouch Canada and is currently operating as "Lifetouch Powered By Everest".
+The acquisition makes Everest Solutions the largest provider of school photography in Canada.
+Everest Solutions was founded in 2021 by former Lifetouch employees.

+In February 2026, it was falsely claimed that Lifetouch may have been connected to the Epstein files, leading to schools in some parts of the United States cancelling their picture days as a result.
+The allegations stem from online reporting surrounding the corporate hierarchy of Lifetouch and its supposed beneficial owner, Leon Black.
+Black is the former CEO of Apollo Global Management, owner of Lifetouch, who resigned in March, 2021 due to ties to Jeffrey Epstein.
+These claims have been refuted by USA Today, stating that Lifetouch had only came into Apollo's ownership a month after Epstein's death in 2019.
+Additionally, Lifetouch released a public statement on their website stating that the company itself was not included in the files, that Lifetouch itself had no involvement with activities relating to Jeffrey Epstein, that photos are only shared with schools and parents, and that employees of Apollo never had access to any student photos.